 - 1. Completed Pre Collegiate application form - 2.
-Personal statement - 3.
-Official secondary school transcript(s) - 4.
-Certified copy of the state identity card - 5.
-Evidence of proficiency in English (see section "Evidence of Proficiency in English")
+Personal statement - Official secondary school transcript(s) - 4.
+Certified copy of the state identity card - Evidence of proficiency in English (see section "Evidence of Proficiency in English")

-Candidates are required to schedule an interview with a designated College representative after all application material has been submitted in order to assess their profile.
+Candidates will attend an interview with a designated College representative after all application material has been submitted in order to assess their profile through a discussion on their academic and non-academic achievements.
+The Admissions decision will be communicated to the candidate within 10 working days following the interview.